 Put another way, purpose of a theme camp is not to provide comfort and services to members.
 Burning Man flatly rejects any theme camp that acts this way.
 However, they understand that being fabulous should be rewarded, so they allow camps to offer some amenities that make life little more pleasant for camp members.
 Basically, they don’t care that we do extra things for our members as long our members give back to the event through our projects.

 - Kitchen: a place to prepare food and wash dishes.
-We dedicate a large tent to our kitchen, outfitted with propane stoves, wash basins, water pumps, cooking utensils, and lighting.
+We dedicate two large tents to our kitchen, outfitted with propane stoves, wash basins, water pumps, cooking utensils, and lighting.
 You bring your own food and drink (including drinking water).
-The Burning Man principle of Leave No Trace applies here: you take away everything you bring in.
+The Burning Man principle of Leave No Trace applies here: take away everything you bring in.
 Any extra garbage is divided among camp members to remove on their trip out.

-- Wash water: most of the dues are consumed in paying for water, storage, and water disposal.
-Each liter of water weighs one kilogram.
-We’re planning for 1,000 gallons (8,000 pounds or 3,785 liters/kilograms) of water.
-This is not suitable for drinking, but is safe for washing bodies and dishes.
-Deducting 100 gallons for kitchen use, this averages to an allocation of 11 gallons of water per person during the event, 5 showers per person.
-It is frugal, but rather efficient with our shower system.
+- Wash water: most of the dues are consumed in paying for water, storage, and disposal.
+Each liter of water weighs one kilogram (1 gallon=8 lbs).
+We’re planning for 1,000 gallons (8,000 pounds or 3,785 liters/kilograms) of water for washing bodies and dishes.
+Deducting 100 gallons for kitchen use, this averages to an allocation of 11 gallons of water per person during the event, 5 showers per person..

 - Chill spaces: tents and shade areas to hang out and relax, chat with new friends, or just chill.

 - Evening heat: camp offers a propane fire pit for members only.

 - Security: by virtue of being part of a camp, all your camp members are looking out for you and helping to guard your few, but critical possessions.